carla-se/react-scroll-blocking-layers/README.md

 ### useLayer

-This hook provides the basic mechanics of toggling a scroll blocking layer.
+This hook provides the basic mechanics of toggling a scroll blocking layer.<br />
-The API interfcae is identical to React's useState.
+The API interface is identical to React's useState.
 It takes an initial boolean visible state and returns an array with a pair of state and an updater

 #### Parameters